graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 For example a POST request body of `NONSENSE` or `{"query":` (note: invalid JSON).

-Requests that the server cannot interpret should result in status code `400` (Bad Request).
+Requests that the server cannot interpret SHOULD result in status code `400` (Bad Request).

 ##### Invalid parameters